 Grounds for Argument is designed to support a wide variety of teachers and teaching methods.
 It does presume the value of explicit teaching, but, after that, we try to get out of teachers’ way, supporting rather than constraining their efforts.

-Grounds for Argument is so flexible and adaptable because its lessons are presented as discrete principles.
+Grounds for Argument is flexible and adaptable because its lessons are presented as discrete principles.
 Teachers can select and sequence lessons to suit their preferences and their students’ needs.
 But that flexibility also means that the Schoolhouse cannot perform some common functions.
 It does not offer a complete course in the manner of many textbooks: teachers must integrate the Schoolhouse into their own course design.
 It does not attempt to be “teacher proof” by controlling the curriculum of underprepared teachers.
 It does not offer a grand design that synthesizes all of its lessons—in fact, we doubt that such a synthesis is possible.

 For more on teaching with Grounds for Argument: